Strong NVDA, Durable Goods, GDP, and Jobless

-Overnight, Asian markets were mixed but leaned toward the green side again as eight of the 12 exchanges in the region were positive.
-Shenzhen (+1.10%) and Shanghai (+1.01%) were by far the biggest gainers while South Korea (-1.03%) was by far the biggest loser on the day.
-Meanwhile, in Europe, markets were mostly in the red.
-The CAC (-0.34%), DAX (-0.38%), and FTSE (-0.37%) lead the region lower in early afternoon trade.
-In the US, as of 7:30 a.m., Futures are pointing toward a second-straight flat open.
-The DIA implies a dead flat unchanged open, the SPY is implying a +0.01% open, and the QQQ implies a +0.08% open at this hour.
-At the same time, 10-year bond yields are up a bit to 4.398% and Oil (WTI) is on the red side of flat at $79.09 per barrel in early trading.
+Overnight, Asian markets were mixed but leaned toward the red side.
+Taiwan (-1.49%) and Thailand (-1.25%) were by far the biggest movers in either direction in that region.
+In Europe, with the lone exception of the FTSE (+0.34%) we see red across the board at midday.
+The CAC (-0.32%) and DAX (-0.60%) lead the region lower in early afternoon trade.
+In the US, as of 7:40 a.m., Futures are pointing toward a green start to the morning.
+DIA implies a +0.32% open, the SPY is implying a+0.67% open, and QQQ implies a +0.85% open at this hour.
+At the same time, 10-Year Bond Yields are back up from overnight lows to 4.296% and Oil (WTI) is up 1.11% to $69.39 per barrel in early trading.

 As always, be deliberate and disciplined…but don’t be stubborn.
 If you have a loss, admit you were wrong and take that loss before it gets out of hand.
 And when the price does move in your direction, always move your stops in your favor and take a little profit off the table.
 You have to keep the “Legend of the Man in the Green Bathrobe” in mind.
 In a winning situation, it is NOT HOUSE MONEY you’re betting, it’s YOUR MONEY!
 There is no reason to keep raising your bet (risk) size just because you’ve had a win.
 Finally, remember that trading is not a hobby, it’s a job.
 The gains are real and so is the risk.
 So, treat it that way.
 Do the work and follow the process.
 Stick to your trading rules, trade with the trend, and take those profits when you have them.
 Do the work!